 #3 – Store and use your old reports

-Keep copies of all the reports you write on a hard disc drive or usb/flash drive.
+Keep copies of all the reports you write on a hard disc drive or usb/flash drive, or perhaps even on a cloud-based system like Google Drive.
 You’ll find that similar student ‘types’ come up every year, and you can simply copy, paste and modify old reports to match new students.

 This is guaranteed to save you oodles of time!
 Just make sure you modify well: reports still need to contain the personal touch.